balena-io-modules/autoui/README.md

   - `t`: used for translations (expected lib `i18n-next`)
   - `history`: used to allow persistent filters. (expected lib `history`)
   - `externalTranslationMap`: used to add translations for resources (e.g. {'resource.application': 'Applications'}).
 Usually used if `i18n-next` is not used.

+The `AnalyticsContextProvider` is a mandatory wrapper that is used to send analytics to our [Analytics Backend](https://github.com/balena-io/analytics-backend).
+If you don't want to send analytics you can instantiate the component without any props.

 ## Contributing